Is Your Child Having Ear Tube Surgery? Here’s What You Need to Know

 5. Do you have any tips for easing both parent and child’s anxiety leading up to the procedure?

 Education is key.
 Reach out to the child’s care team with any questions and concerns.
-Some children’s hospitals offer a child life specialist who’s trained to walk young children through their fears about procedures.
+Some children’s hospitals and surgery centers offer a Certified Child Life Specialist who’s trained to walk young children through their fears about procedures.
 Lurie Children’s has videos and written guides to help prepare children and their families for a procedure.

 6. How painful is this procedure?